therab6it/UCSD_CSE151A-SS1/README.md

 - `load_model`: Loads a saved model from memory.
 - `predict`: Predicts the outcome of a bill using a trained model.

+## datascanning.py

+This file includes the methods to go through every single JSON file we scraped from the House and Senate websites to create CSV files of every single congressman's vote position

+## addbilldata.py

+This file includes methods to retrieve bill information from the congress website through it's publically available API.
+Many of these methods have been included in `billinfo.py` and have better documentation in that file

+## bert.py

+This file includes methods to convert text into BERT and/or DistilBERT embeddings.
+Many of these methods have been included in `billinfo.py` and have better documentation in that file.

 ## Usage

 ### Preprocessing Data

 Use the functions in `preprocess.py` to preprocess the bill data and voting records.
 The preprocessing steps include extracting relevant information, encoding categorical data, and combining features.
+Use `get_finished_df` for for the DistilBERT CSV data, and `get_finished_df_large` for the BERT JSON data.

 ### Retrieving Bill Information